 But when you practice empathy, you get a medium to control emotions that cause stress.
 With this, you can manage stress with finesse and take full control over it.
 Besides, stress management helps in maintaining a healthy body.

-4. Boosts Social Behavior
+4. Empathy boosts Social Behavior

 Empathy helps in building social connections.
 You start understanding what people are thinking and feeling.
 This helps in connecting with them on an emotional level.
 Also, this attitude is a great help to the distressed people.
 They get an approach to respond to aptly in social situations.